 Benchmarking is used to identify functions within a workforce that may be overweight.
 HR and Finance teams can then focus on these parts of the business for people cost savings.

-Companies use headcount benchmarks to assess workforce efficiency and set transformation goals, often referencing top-performing benchmark companies to set their targets.
+Companies use benchmarks to assess the efficiency of each department and set transformation goals, often referencing top-performing benchmark companies to set their targets.

 HR and Finance teams leverage benchmarking data from larger companies to determine how many people and the mix of skills that their business is likely to need in the future.

-By evaluating the staffing levels and mix at similar companies with headcount benchmarks, HR and Finance teams can then make well-informed decisions about their own workforce size.
+By evaluating the staffing levels and mix at similar companies using functional benchmarks, HR and Finance teams can then make well-informed decisions about their own workforce size.

 Benchmarking helps HR teams to quickly identify where talent management issues exist, with reference to metrics like turnover, new hires as % of employees, and average tenure.